ochosteve08/Treblle-API-Security-Hackathon/readme.md

-# Todo Task RESTful API
+# Task Management API

-This is a  RESTful API built with Node.js and Express.js that allows authenticated users to perform CRUD operations on a "Todo" resource.
+This is a  Task Management API built with Node.js and Express.js that allows authenticated users to perform CRUD operations on a "task" resource.

 ## Getting Started